SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Sleep apnea can increase your risk of developing major depressive disorder and worsen depression symptoms if you already have it.
 Studies show about 23% of people with OSA also have clinical depression, and experts think OSA can worsen this mood disorder through these methods:

-• Fragmented sleep: Interruptions in your normal sleep stages may cause excessive daytime sleepiness, worsen your mood, and change how you process emotions.
+• Fragmented sleep: Interruptions in your normal sleep cycle, including early morning awakenings out of REM sleep, and the increased risk of insomnia may cause excessive daytime sleepiness, worsen your mood, and change how you process emotions.

 • Low oxygen: When your breathing pauses with OSA, your oxygen levels fall, which can increase oxidative stress in your body and brain.